Ok, so you are using Elementor to create your stunning new website, but now you are stuck trying to add a contact form!

 “How Can I Add A Contact Form Using Elementor?”

 Ready for 3 different options to do this.
 All of them are easy but depend on if you want or need extra plugins.
 Including Elementor Pro

 I am always teaching my clients best practices and trying to hold them back from blowing up their websites.

 And one of my biggest mantras is “less plugins”.
-The less plugins you need to use, the less updates you will have.
-The less hacking potential, the less conflicts, the less problems.
+The less plugins you need to use, the fewer updates you will have.
+The less hacking potential, the fewer conflicts, the fewer problems.

 So, when faced with the option of more plugins or less, I always go with less.

 And if you are using Elementor, the obvious, most compatible plugin option you have is Elementor Pro.

 If you want to seriously and completely design your website (header, footer, blog pages, and add lots of stunning elements) then this is an easy choice.
 It is quite cheap for what you get and you get Elementor Forms.

 This enables you to add anything from a simple contact form to a more complex email signup form and more.

 Let’s jump straight to where I the Elementor team show you how simple a Contact Form is to make and customize: